Learn About Daffodil Bulbs

 Spider Mites: These tiny spider-like pests are about the size of a grain of pepper.
 They may be red, black, brown or yellow.
 They suck on the plant juices removing chlorophyll and injecting toxins which cause white dots on the foliage.
 There is often webbing visible on the plant.
 They cause the foliage to turn yellow and become dry and stippled.
 They multiply quickly and thrive in dry conditions.
 Burpee Recommends: Spider mites may be controlled with a forceful spray every other day.
 Try hot pepper wax or insecticidal soap.
 Check with your Cooperative Extension Service for miticide recommendations.

 Swift Moths: These are caterpillars that make holes in the outer scales of the bulbs.
 Burpee Recommends: Remove weeds and grass where the moth lays its eggs.

 Daffodil Bulbs FAQs

 Why did my daffodils bloom the first year but not the next?
 The quality of the flower will depend on how well the bulb was grown the previous year.
 Usually bulbs bloom well the first year because the previous year they were grown in ideal conditions.
 The second year will depend on your growing conditions.
 If there is too much shade or the drainage is not adequate they will not perform well the second year.
 Move them to a better location.
-If your daffodils bloomed well for a number of years and then do not bloom they are probably overcrowded and you can dig them up and break them apart and replant in spring.
+If your daffodils bloomed well for a number of years and then do not bloom they are probably overcrowded and you can dig them up in spring after they bloom, break them apart and replant.